SudarshanVK/Configuration-Diff-Generator/README.md

 [![Python 3](https://img.shields.io/badge/python-3.6%20%7C%203.7%20%7C%203.8-blue)](https://www.python.org/downloads/)

 # Configuration Diff Generator
-This tool helps to collect output of specified commands during defined capture windows and produces HTML diff files highlighting the differences in command output.
+This tool helps to collect the output of specified commands during defined capture windows and produces HTML diff files highlighting the differences in the command output.

 # Installation
 Execute the following command to install the tool.
 It is highly recommended that this is done in a dedicated virtual environment.